About the Science

 The calculator asks questions such as:

-Dr. JoAnne Arcand, a nutritional scientist at Ontario Tech University created the sodium calculator with other colloborators on Project Big Life.
+Dr. JoAnne Arcand, a nutritional scientist at Ontario Tech University created the sodium calculator with other collaborators on Project Big Life.

 Dementia Calculator